Muay Thai is a martial art originating under the name of Muay Boran in the kingdom of Siam, modern-day Thailand.

 Thai tattoo symbols called Sak Yant [Yantra] are a protective emblems rooted in traditions of Buddhism and, to a certain level, also on Hinduism.

-Those symbols grant the bearer attributes such as power, strength, fearlessness, charisma, health, good fortune and confidence.
+Those symbols grant the bearer attributes such as power, strength, fearlessness, charisma, health, good fortune, and confidence.

 The most popular symbol among Muay Thai fighters are Twin Tigers.
 Tiger Yant stands for strength, power and fearlessness.

-Same as with Mongkol, it cannot touch the ground or being stepped over because it will loose its mystical power.
+Same as with Mongkol, it cannot touch the ground or being stepped over because it will lose its mystical power.
 Pra Jiad is given to Muay Thai fighters to boost their confidence in the ring.

 Muay Boran was developed for self-defense and, as opposed to sport Muay Thai, had grappling and ground fighting techniques.
 Muay Boran consisted of traditional fighting styles such as: